-Why so many slip and fall personal injury inquiries to Goldfinger Personal Injury Law around this time of year?
+Why so many slip and fall personal injury inquiries to Goldfinger Injury Lawyers around this time of year?
 Well, for starters, we’re pretty darn good at what we do.
 Every day, we help Ontario accident victims get the compensation they deserve for their personal injury claims.
 Having law offices in Toronto, London and Peterborough doesn’t hurt either.

 On top of that, it’s just that time of year when all of the winter slip and fall cases in Toronto, London and Peterborough start to accumulate due to the poor winter weather conditions.
 People sometimes think their slip and fall injuries will heal.
 But sometimes they don’t.
 People are too injured to work; or too injured to look after their dependants.
 Pain medication isn’t working, or it’s upsetting to their stomach.
-It’s time for somebody to pay for their negligence, and that’s where Goldfinger Personal Injury Law comes in to the picture.
+It’s time for somebody to pay for their negligence, and that’s where Goldfinger Injury Lawyers comes in to the picture.